adhirahmadian/LendingClubLoan_Project/README.md

 # Model Performance

 After being tested by random data using this model, I'm sure 89% can predict whether a prospective customer can pay off his loan.

+> for the complete explaination, please refer to .ipynb file